benmat/fedora-install/README.md

 $ sudo yum install freetype-freeworld
 ```

-And create `/etc/fonts/local.conf` from the contents in  [Fedy-plugin](https://github.com/satya164/fedy/blob/master/plugins/util/font_rendering.sh).
+And create `/etc/fonts/local.conf` from the contents in [Fedy's font rendering-plugin](https://github.com/satya164/fedy/blob/master/plugins/util/font_rendering.sh).

-## Browser
+## Web browser

-A lot of webpages will have missing or bad-looking fonts.
-One solution is to install the Microsoft fonts.
+A lot of webpages will have missing fonts, one solution for complete coverage is to install the Microsoft fonts.

 ```sh
 $ yum install cabextract